johnstewart0820/starswap-interface/README.md

 yarn start
 ```

-Open Chrome and go to `http://localhost:3000`.
-Make sure you have installed Metamask and have some tokens in it.
+Make sure you have installed [StarMask](https://chrome.google.com/webstore/detail/starmask/mfhbebgoclkghebffdldpobeajmbecfk) and have some tokens in it.

 ## Build the Starswap Interface